Topics:

 • 4% of men and 2% of women have signs and symptoms of OSA

-• OSA is a prevalent as diabetes or asthma
+• OSA is as prevalent as diabetes or asthma

 1. Snoring with intermittent pauses